Make these delicious chewy chocolate chip tahini cookies, and you may never go back to plain chocolate chip cookies again!

 How do you thin out tahini that is too thick?

-If you’ve ever bought tahini before, you may have noticed it’s usually pretty thin when you first open the jar or bottle.
+If you’ve ever bought tahini from a grocery store, you may have noticed it is usually pretty thin when you first open the jar or bottle.

 Get down closer to the bottom, and the remaining tahini is much thicker.
-Sometimes it is not spreadable at all.
+Sometimes it is crumbly and not spreadable at all.

-Many cookbooks will tell you to thin out tahini with water, but that will not work for this cookie recipe because water dilutes the richness and the bold sesame flavor.
+Many cookbooks will tell you to thin out tahini with water.
+However, that will not work for this cookie recipe because water dilutes the richness and the bold sesame flavor.

 How to make tahini cookies